sylefeb/Silice/learn-silice/README.md

 <!-- MARKDOWN-AUTO-DOCS:END -->

 Change log from step 2:
-- We add a 32-bits `cycle` variable in both unit, incremented at the end of the always block `cycle = cycle + 1`.
+- We add a 32-bits `cycle` variable in both units, incremented at the end of the always block `cycle = cycle + 1`.
 These will be perfectly in synch since the entire design starts precisely on the same initial clock cycle.
 - We print the value of `cycle` alongside the value of `o` in unit `rotate`